Spice and Wolf: Media

+Light novels

-Light novelsSpice and Wolf began as a light novel series written by Isuna Hasekura, with illustrations by Jū Ayakura.
+Spice and Wolf began as a light novel series written by Isuna Hasekura, with illustrations by Jū Ayakura.
 Originally, Hasekura entered the first novel in the series into ASCII Media Works' twelfth Dengeki Novel Prize in 2005 and the novel won the Silver Prize.
-ASCII Media Works published 17 novels between February 10, 2006 and July 10, 2011 under their Dengeki Bunko imprint.
+ASCII Media Works published 17 novels between February 10, 2006, and July 10, 2011, under their Dengeki Bunko imprint.
 The tagline for the novels is "Merchant meats spicy wolf.", an example of Engrish.
 The author of the novels has commented that what "meats" in the tagline really means is kept a secret, alluding to a possible intentional misspelling of "meets".
 In celebration of the series' 10th anniversary, Hasekura began writing a sequel in the 49th volume of Dengeki Bunko Magazine, released on April 9, 2016.
 In 2016, publication of new books in the series resumed with the release of the eighteenth volume, along with the start of a spin-off series titled Wolf and Parchment: New Theory Spice & Wolf, focusing on the characters Cole and Myuri, Lawrence and Holo's daughter.

 In September 2008, the novels were licensed by Yen Press for distribution in English.
 The first volume was released in December 2009, and a new volume was released every four months.
 While Yen Press redesigned the cover of the first novel, a dust jacket retaining the original cover art was released to select online retailers, and Yen Press also bundled the same jacket in the December 2009 issue of their manga anthology magazine Yen Plus.
 Despite the different cover art, the illustrations within the novels remain unchanged.
 Yen Press later announced that future volumes of the series and reprints of the first volume would retain the original artwork while dust jackets would carry the new covers, citing that the redesigned covers were requested by retailers in order to appeal to a wider audience.
 Yen Press has also licensed the Wolf and Parchment series, with the first volume released in November 2017.

 Manga

 A manga adaptation illustrated by Keito Koume began serialization in the November 2007 issue of ASCII Media Works' seinen manga magazine Dengeki Maoh.
 The first tankōbon volume was released by ASCII Media Works under their Dengeki Comics imprint on March 27, 2008; 16 volumes have been published as of February 2018.
 Yen Press licensed the manga series at New York Comic Con 2009, and began releasing the series in English in North America.

 A manga adaption of Wolf and Parchment by Hidori began serialization in the July 2019 issue of Dengeki Maoh.
+Yen Press has licensed the manga series and began releasing it in English in North America.